SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       Attempt to use a delegate that was not included in the Yices library at compilation time.

+   .. c:enum:: CTX_EF_ASSERTIONS_CONTAIN_UF

+      Uninterpreted functions not supported by the exists/forall solver.

+   .. c:enum:: CTX_EF_NOT_EXISTS_FORALL

+      Assertions are not in the exists/forall fragment.

+   .. c:enum:: CTX_EF_HIGH_ORDER_VARS

+      High-order and tuple variables are not supported.

+   .. c:enum:: CTX_EF_INTERNAL_ERROR

+      The exists/forall solver failed.

    .. c:enum:: CTX_INVALID_CONFIG

       Reported by :c:func:`yices_new_context` if the requested